fnalways/terminus-docs/docs/developer/install/environment-variables.md

     bash install.sh
     ```

-- Chain commands with `&&`:
+- Use `&&` to chain commands:

     ```bash
     export KUBE_TYPE=k8s && bash install.sh
     ```

-Of course, you can also combine multiple environment variables for more flexible customization, for example:
+You can also combine multiple environment variables for more flexible customization, for example:

 ```bash
 export KUBE_TYPE=k8s \